CESEL/RelationalGit/ReplicationPackage/README.md

 ## Research Questions

+In following sections, we show which simulations are used for which research questions.
+For each simulation, a sample is provided that illustrates how the simulation can be run using the tool.

 ### RQ1, Review and Turnover: What is the reduction in files atrisk to turnover when both authors and reviewers are considered knowledgeable?

 **Generate Data**: The following commands run two simulations on the CoreFX project.
 First, without considering reviewers.
 Second, with considering reviews that have happened in reality.